Last updated: 15 July 2026

-The cost to paint a room in Melbourne typically ranges from $350 to $800 for a standard bedroom and $600 to $1,200 for a larger living area, based on labour only and excluding paint materials.
-These are professional painter rates — not DIY costs.
+It costs $350 to $950 to paint a bedroom in Melbourne and $650 to $1,500 for a larger living area in 2026, based on professional painter rates including labour and surface preparation.
+These prices reflect two coats of premium interior paint such as Dulux Wash&Wear.
 If you have been getting wildly different quotes or wondering whether a price is reasonable, understanding what drives room painting pricing will help you assess quotes accurately and avoid being over-charged or under-scoped.
 This guide covers every factor Melbourne homeowners should know before booking their next interior painting project.

 In Melbourne, professional room painting costs $350–$500 for a small bedroom (walls only, 2 coats), $500–$800 for a standard bedroom including ceiling and trim, and $800–$1,500 for a large open-plan living and dining area.
 These prices include labour, surface preparation, and 2 coats of quality paint such as Dulux Wash&Wear or equivalent.
 Paint materials are additional unless otherwise specified in the quote.